mffield/mffield.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Matthew Field is an engineer with expertise in artificial intelligence, robotics, machine learning and data science.
+His research interests include federated learning, dynamical system modelling, medical image analysis, robot control system, oncology models.
+He is the Director of AI Medicine and Engineering and is Adjunct Research Fellow with University of New South Wales and University of Wollongong.